Senior Software Engineer

 So, I'm just going through the code to understand what it's supposed to do.
 Given that fetch data is a method that fetches data from an API, which will have some latency associated with it, and given that we are setting the state using set data for the response coming from the promise and fetch data.
 So it's possible that the API, because we are using use effect here, there could be a possibility that there are multiple API calls that can be associated with one.
 Or rather, I do observe that the dependency array does not have anything in there.
 So in this case, mostly the data will be updated once on load, but it will never be called again because it doesn't really have a dependency array filled up.
 So in this case, any update needed will not go through the fetch data method and we won't really have an update at the state.
 And at the same time, even if the dependency array is filled up and there is fetching of the data happening multiple times based on the change on the screen, here each API can take different times.
 Maybe the first call can take five seconds, but the second call could take only two seconds.
 So the second call will have the response first and the first call will have the response next.
 So given that, the set data will be done only after the API call is finished.
 So given that, we will definitely not have a consistent display of the response data on the screen.
 So that is another possible issue on this code.

-So, given that JavaScript, especially on the later versions, have a lot of new features added in, a lot of support from the web browsers as well, given that it is better to use native web components in terms of, let's say, for example, let's say we have an email field that the user needs to fill up, there are some basic or rather built-in error checks happening on an email for HTML5 component, for HTML5 input box.
-That's just one example that we can use the native web components, but at the same time, given that it will be, if we do not use any of the external libraries, there is a lot of savings that we can do in terms of the learning curve.
-At the same time, we also have the benefit of being able to control our code, and one of the main benefits would be that it can help us customize the way we want it, which is one of the primary factors of any web development team where they would like to control how things look on the web page.
-Given these factors, I think, yes, we can definitely use the native web components to build a JavaScript application.
+Given that JavaScript, especially in later versions, has a lot of new features added, and there's a lot of support from web browsers as well, it's better to use native web components.
+For instance, when we have an email field that the user needs to fill up, there are some basic or rather built-in error checks happening on an email for HTML5 components, or HTML5 input boxes.
+That's just one example of how we can use native web components.
+However, at the same time, given that we don't use any external libraries, there's a lot of savings in terms of the learning curve.
+We also have the benefit of being able to control our code, and one of the main benefits is that it can help us customize the way we want it.
+This is one of the primary factors for any web development team, where they would like to control how things look on the web page.
+Given these factors, I think we can definitely use native web components to build a JavaScript application.